Bill Prady

-William Scott Prady (born June 7, 1960) is an American television writer and producer known for co-creating and producing The Big Bang Theory (2007–2019) and The Muppets (2015–2016).
+William Scott Prady (born June 7, 1960) is an American television writer and producer known for co-creating and producing The Big Bang Theory (2007–2019) and Stuart Fails to Save the Universe (2026–).
 He also served as an executive producer on Dharma & Greg (1997–2002), Good Morning, Miami (2003), and Gilmore Girls (2004–2005).

 Early life

 Prady was born in Detroit, Michigan.
 He graduated from Cranbrook Schools in Bloomfield Hills, Michigan and attended Wayne State University.
 He dropped out of the university, and moved to New York City where he worked at a RadioShack.
 During this time, he was involved in the creation of the filePro software for the TRS-80 microcomputer.

 Career

 In 1983, Prady was a production assistant for The Jim Henson Company on a proposed television special centering on the world of technology.
 When the project failed to come to fruition, he stayed with the company and worked in the merchandising department.
 With the encouragement of Jim Henson, he began writing on projects including Fraggle Rock: The Animated Series and The Jim Henson Hour (on which he was visually caricatured as the character Chip).
 In 1991, he received an Emmy-award nomination for co-writing The Muppets Celebrate Jim Henson.
 He wrote the Disney theme park attractions Muppet*Vision 3D and Honey, I Shrunk the Audience.

 In 1995, Prady joined the writing staff of the HBO series Dream On.
 In 1997, he joined the writing staff of Dharma & Greg, rising to executive producer and taking over as showrunner in 2001.
 He also served as a writer and producer on Good Morning, Miami, Caroline in the City, Related, Platypus Man and Gilmore Girls.

 In 2007, Prady co-created the CBS sitcom The Big Bang Theory, on which he served as executive producer for the show's twelve-season run.

 In 2012, Prady joined the University of Southern California as an adjunct faculty member in its cinematic arts school.
 In April 2015, it was announced that ABC had picked up Prady's pilot presentation for a new version of The Muppet Show with Bob Kushell attached as showrunner.

 In January 2020, Prady signed a first-look deal with Netflix to develop scripted series for the streamer.
 In 2022, he entered a similar agreement with Warner Bros.
 Television to develop scripted programming under his production company Pine Tree Entertainment.

+In 2026, he joined Chuck Lorre and Zak Penn to create the series Stuart Fails to Save the Universe for HBO Max.